 As a young man, Swope had no problem with Roe, even paying for his onetime girlfriend’s abortion (“I was a gentleman,” he remarked with gentle irony).
-One seemingly minor experience after another led him only a few years later to a very different view of things.
+Seemingly minor experiences led him only a few years later to a very different view of things.
 He talked about his mother’s prayers for him – which he didn’t want; “part of my story is to give you mothers hope” – and the trip to Europe that brought him into contact with people and books that he had never encountered in the course of his Ivy League education.
 He cited the books Whatever Happened to the Human Race and Abortion: the Silent Holocaust as crucial to his pro-life formation.
 “I was weeping at what I read.
 [Those books] were God’s chisel.
 All my Ivy League graduating-at-the-top-of-my-class didn’t matter.”

 Swope says that through 40DFL, “We know that great things are happening, and it’s the Lord’s work.
 There’s a lot to be thankful for.
 We have much to celebrate.”